zeyaddeeb/surrealdb-for-genai/slides.md

 ---
 # Scaling <span v-mark.red="0"> SurrealDB </span> for GenAI

-How Saks Fifth Avenue personalize recommendations using by SurrealDB's graph capabilities.
+How to personalize recommendations using by SurrealDB's graph capabilities.

 <div class="uppercase text-sm tracking-widest">
 Zeyad Deeb